• Empowering California

 California's agricultural industry is the backbone of our economy, and it is essential to protect and support the hardworking individuals who make it thrive.
 I will ensure that California continues to lead in sustainable agriculture and that our state’s workers are treated with dignity and respect.
 Under my leadership, California will:

-- Protect and Empower Farmworkers: I will fight for fair wages, improved working conditions, and healthcare access for farmworkers, who are the backbone of California’s agricultural industry.
+• Protect and Empower Farmworkers: I will fight for improved working conditions and healthcare access for farmworkers, who are the backbone of California’s agricultural industry.
 Every farmworker deserves respect, safety, and the right to work in environments that protect their health and well-being.

 California’s agricultural industry is not just about food—it’s about community, sustainability, and supporting the hardworking individuals who feed the state and the nation.